ducngtrung/demo-apache-flink-batch-mode/README.md

-This Apache Flink course is built using examples in Java 8.
-The student is expected to be familiar with the following aspects of Java programming
+These Apache Flink examples is built using Java 8.
+You should be familiar with the following aspects of Java programming:

 - Java syntax and programming techniques
 - Downloading and setting up Java 8